JustAnotherStrange/wallpapers/README.md

 I picked them by what looks cool.
 Pretty simple.

+Note: the dark and light folders do not have any different wallpapers in them, it is just a collection of some of the wallpapers for if you want a dark background or a light background.
+Or you could use all of them like me.

 If you have any good ones to submit, make an issue. with high-res files of the image.

-I recommend using some kind of slideshow wallpaper if you plan to use these.
+If you plan to use these, I recommend having them in some kind of slideshow.

 I will continue to add more wallpapers and sources as I find them.